Over the weekend the anarchists came to stay.

 My bliss-companion had been doing what she does best… child centred play.

-As a play therapist she works with traumatised children.
+As a movement play therapist she works with traumatised children.

 Little ones who have not received love from their parents, and usually only witnessed violence and abuse.